MauroAbidalCarrer/diary_and_notes/diary.md

  		Then i believe it uses the diff between the current model's loss and the "adv model"'s loss as an additional reg loss.
  		This is similar to adv attacks but instead of adv changing the model's input we change it's params.
   	-	I wonder if this is more efficient than adv training and if it's possible to implement some sort of "freeSam" that would be analogous to freeAT.
    	-	As I understood the video, it seems that resnets don't benefit as much as the ViT from SAM since they already have regullarization inforced in their architecture.
+	I'm pretty happy actually that the idea I had turned out to have already been tested AND yelled positive results.
+	I interpret that finding as a sign that I understand what I am studying which is pretty valuable since I am studying on my own without someone giving me signs on what do right or wrong.
 -	I also watched a video of the same author on [how he got into deepmind](https://youtu.be/SgaN-4po_cA?si=LS7tRukI28HlLw1t).
 	KTs:
 	-	Don't focus on one company at a time try multiple ones.
  	-	The success rate is super low.